 - CA03.- Design, create, develop and undertake new and innovative projects in their field of knowledge.

-- CA04.- Work, both individually and in teams, in an international and multidisciplinary context.
+- CA04.- Work, both individually and as a team, in an international and multidisciplinary context.

-- CA05.- Integrate knowledge, confront the complexity and make judgments with limited information.
+- CA05.- Integrate knowledge, confront complexity and make judgments with limited information.

 - CA06.- Intellectually criticize and defend solutions.

-- CE1.- Acquisition of essential knowledge of research and technology transfer financing mechanisms, as well as existing legislation related to data protection in the conduct of research and the legal protection of the results within the field of computer science.
+- CE1.- Acquisition of essential knowledge of research- and technology-transfer funding mechanisms, as well as existing legislation related to data protection in conducting research and legal protection over the results within the field of computer science.